allthingstalk/arduino-wifi-sdk/README.md

 void loop() device.loop();
 ```

 That’s how easy it is!
+If you're having issues, [check the troubleshooting section](#troubleshooting-and-notes).

 > [AllThingsTalk](https://www.allthingstalk.com) is an accessible IoT Platform for rapid development.
 In the blink of an eye, you'll be able to extract, visualize and use the collected data.